Mathematics (BA)

 The honors program is designed for students with a strong commitment to mathematics and is recommended for those who intend to pursue graduate study in this field.
 The requirements for admission into the honors program are:

 3. approval of the director of the honors program.
-Interested students should consult with the faculty honors adviser.
+Interested students must consult with the faculty honors adviser.

 Like the regular major, the honors major consists of thirteen 4-credit courses (52 credits).
 However, students in the honors program must fulfill the requirements of the regular program together with the following additional requirements.